ManimCommunity/manim/docs/source/installation.rst

 Manim is a Python library, and it can be
 `installed via pip <https://pypi.org/project/manim/>`__.
-However, in order to enable all features of Manim, some additional system dependencies need to be installed first.
+However, in order for Manim to work properly, some additional system dependencies need to be installed first.
 The following pages have operating system specific instructions for you to follow.